shagunattri/bashbook/ms/3vim.md

 `^D` -> to move around in normal mode

-Vim maintains buffers i.e a set of open files. buffers of tabs/spaces is different in vim windows are merely views.
-A given buffer may be open in multiple windows, even within the same tab.
+Vim maintains buffers i.e a set of open files.

+Buffers of tabs/spaces is different in vim

+Windows are merely views.
+A given buffer may be open in multiple windows, even

+Within the same tab.
 This can be quite handy, for example, to view two different parts of a file at the same time.

 `:sp` make split and open same file making a new tab

+### Movement

-`hjkl` -> movement
+`hjkl` -> keys for movement

 ```
  k